-Here’s my regular monthly slot on the LinkedIn Sofa – part of the You Are The Media podcast.
-This episode explains what a LinkedIn follower is and how that differs from a LinkedIn connection:
+This clip from my LinkedIn Sofa series explains what a LinkedIn follower is and how that differs from a LinkedIn connection:

 Your LinkedIn network is made up of the people you connect with.
 You see their profile or they see yours, and one of you sends an invitation to connect to the other.
 If that invitation is accepted, you each become first-level connections.

 “First-level” means a direct connection.
 You get to see who else is in each other’s network and you can send each other direct messages for free.